syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 ---
 layout: post
-title: Deploy PDF Viewer in Blazor android MAUI | Syncfusion
+title: Deploy PDF Viewer in Blazor MAUI in windows | Syncfusion
-description: Checkout and learn here all about how to deploy PDF Viewer in Blazor android MAUI in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Checkout and learn here all about how to deploy PDF Viewer in Blazor MAUI in windows in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# How To Deploy PDF Viewer in Blazor android MAUI
+# How To Deploy PDF Viewer in Blazor MAUI in windows

-This section briefly explains about how to deploy [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your blazor android MAUI App using Visual Studio.
+This section briefly explains about how to deploy [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor MAUI in windows App using Visual Studio.

 ## Prerequisites

 To use the MAUI project templates, install the Mobile development with .NET extension for Visual Studio.
 For more details, refer [here](https://docs.microsoft.com/en-us/dotnet/MAUI/get-started/installation).

-## Deploy SfPdfViewer into Blazor android MAUI application
+## Deploy SfPdfViewer into Blazor MAUI in windows application

 1. Start Visual Studio and select **Create a new project**.